What is a golf simulator?

 When Is The Best Time To Use A Golf Simulator?

 The obvious best times to take advantage of a golf sim are when you can’t comfortably golf outside: rain, snow, extreme heat, earthquake.
-OK, maybe not an earthquake as that also affects indoor spaces, but I think we got our point across.
+OK, maybe not an earthquake as that also affects indoor spaces, but the point stands.

 Golf simulators are ideal setups for golfers who want to take advantage of the sport year-round in any weather.